 When you have an argument, ask yourself, “why is this so?”
 The answer to this question will be the points that will support your argument and must be included in the thesis statement.

 Taking this into account, let’s tweak the previous thesis statement:

-I asked myself, why should children eat vegetables?
-And added on to the thesis statement by putting my answer after a ‘because.’
+We asked ourselves, why should children eat vegetables?
+And added on to the thesis statement by putting our answer after a ‘because.’

-That means that if asking yourself, “Why?” does not fit your thesis statement, ask yourself, “How?”.
-When you answer either a why or how always include your answer as the supporting points.
+That means that if asking yourself, “Why?” does not fit your thesis statement, ask yourself, “How?”
+When answering either a why or how, always include your answer as the supporting points.

-Ensure you do not just include an empty statement, but you are also justifying your statement.
+Ensure you do not just include an empty statement, but you also make a complete sentence to justify your statement.

 Another mistake is choosing a thesis statement that you are not able to justify extensively.
 If you find that you chose a thesis statement but are struggling to find points that will support it, you are making this mistake!